-Anyone who uses a smartphone knows the importance of carrying a backup power bank.
+Anyone who uses a smartphone knows the importance of carrying a backup battery pack.
 But given the large number of options on Amazon, you might feel overwhelmed, understandably.
 Besides the various charging specs, ports, and even cables you have to consider, there are a ton of competing brands.
-It’s common to see products from Anker, Mophie, and MyCharge, but how do you know which ones deliver on their promises?
+But how do you know which ones actually deliver on their promises?
 Is it worth saving a few bucks if a battery pack’s performance is lacking?

 - Mophie Powerstation XXL: Best overall [mophie.com]

 - Xiaomi 10,000mAh Mi Power Bank: Most portable [amazon.com]